 The deadline for the Application for Graduation is the first week of the semester in which the student plans to graduate.
 A student is advised, however, to apply in advance of the semester that they intend to graduate.
-In order to graduate from the OT Program students must:
+To graduate from the OT Program students must:

-- Complete all coursework with a minimum GPA of 3.00, with no more than 9 semester hours of graduate work below a grade of "B", and no hours of graduate work below a "C".
-All coursework including a student's research project must be complete prior to beginning Level II fieldwork assignments. - 2.
+- 1. Complete all coursework with a minimum GPA of 3.00, with no more than 9 semester hours of graduate work below a grade of "B", and no hours of graduate work below a "C".
+All coursework, including a doctoral research project, Capstone, or doctoral thesis, must be complete. - 2.
 Pass a comprehensive examination. - 3.
 Provide evidence of current liability insurance. - 4.
 Provide evidence of current CPR and AED certification. - 5.
 Pass all Level II fieldwork and experiential requirements within 24 months following completion of the didactic portion of the program. - 6.
-Complete all requirements within an eight-year period (exclusive of time spent in the U.S. Armed Forces).
+Pass all capstone and experiential requirements within 24 months following completion of the didactic requirements portion of the program. - 7.
+Complete all within an eight-year period (exclusive of time spent in the U.S. Armed Forces).